Sunday: Hili dialogue

 Iran is now led by “a younger, more brazen generation in power,” said Sanam Vakil, the director of the Middle East and North Africa program at Chatham House, in what Aaron David Miller, a former American diplomat at the Carnegie Endowment, called “a transition from divine power to hard power.”

-Let’s face it: as it looks now, even if you were opposed to the war with Iran, the U.S. is losing the war.
+Let’s face it: as it looks now, even if you were for to the war with Iran, the U.S. is losing the war.
 There are 60 days for further negotiations, and that will entail even more waffling about what to do with enriched uranium.
 It’s not clear whether the Straits of Hormuz will be free and open, and how many of its frozen assets Iran will get back.
 And what about Israel in Lebanon?
 At least the Israelis, I think, will not accept any stipulations that they stop fighting Hezbollah and withdraw from southern Lebanon.
 It’s an ungodly mess, and I predict an acceptable cease-fire won’t be signed in the coming week.

 *Trump has just suffered four losses in court.
 Here they are with links to the NYT articles: